puppeteer/puppeteer/docs/api.md

 BrowserFetcher operates on revision strings that specify a precise version of Chromium, e.g. `"533271"`.
 Revision strings can be obtained from [omahaproxy.appspot.com](http://omahaproxy.appspot.com/).

-Example on how to use BrowserFetcher to download a specific version of Chromium and run Puppeteer against it:
+An example of using BrowserFetcher to download a specific version of Chromium and running Puppeteer against it:

 ```js